microsoft/wiql-editor/README.md

 ## How to file issues and get help

 This project uses [GitHub Issues](https://github.com/microsoft/wiql-editor) to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

+## Microsoft Support Policy
+Support for this project is limited to the resources listed above.

 ## Contributing